apexfarm/ApexDI/README.md

 2. **Scoped**: the same instance will be returned only when `getService()` of the same `DI.Module` or `DI.ServiceProvider` is invoked, and different instances will be returned from different modules and providers.
 Can also be understood as a singleton within a module or provider, but not across them.
 3. **Transient**: new instances will be created whenever `getService()` is invoked.

 The following code use `DI.ServiceProvider` to create service boundaries.
 [Modules](#4-modules) following the same lifetime mechanism, since they also implement `DI.ServiceProvider`.
-The benefit of a `DI.Module` is that, it can import services from other dependent modules.
+The benefit of a `DI.Module` is that, it can import services from their dependent modules.

 ```java
 DI.ServiceProvider providerA = DI.services()